mjordan/createbag/README.md

 ## Python dependencies

 * [Python GTK+3](http://python-gtk-3-tutorial.readthedocs.org/en/latest/index.html)
-    * On Ubuntu Linux, all prerequisites should already be installed.
+    * On Linux, Python bindings for GTK+3 should already be installed.
     * On Windows, install the latest version from http://sourceforge.net/projects/pygobjectwin32/files/?source=navbar.
 When asked which packages to install, choose GTK+.
 No other packages in this distribution are necessary for Create Bag to run.
 * [bagit](https://github.com/LibraryOfCongress/bagit-python)
     * On all platforms, install with `pip install bagit`.